haeuslerjulius/haeuslerjulius.github.io/_posts/2025-10-30-home_finished_website_structre.md

 tags: [home]
 ---

 Had so much to do with school last seven days, had about two exams a day, which was pretty stressful.
-Found some time in my stacked calendar to finish coding and writing this prompt.
+Found some time in my stacked calendar to finish coding and writing this post.
 Hope I have more time during the holdidays next week.

 ### From the roots
 I structured this website into two main pages, which are this one, called 'home' and the builds page.
 This is where I will upload post like this one to tell my story.